-It is not necessary to carry your Confirmation of Permanent Residence form or your permanent resident card around with you.
+You don’t need to carry your Confirmation of Permanent Residence form or your permanent resident card around with you.

 If your identification is lost or stolen

-If you are planning to travel outside Canada but do not have a valid PR card, send your application well before you plan to leave.
+If you plan to travel outside Canada, you’ll need proof that you are a permanent resident to return here.
+The permanent resident card (PR card) is the official proof of your status in here.
+Apply for a PR card well before you plan to leave.
 See the processing times page for how long it usually takes to get your card.

-Keeping your permanent resident status
+Keeping your permanent resident status when you travel

 If you plan to visit another country, bring your PR card and make sure it will not expire while you are outside Canada.
 However, there are steps you can take to return to Canada without a PR card.